ThomasAndreini/Jarvis/README.md

 /ENGLISH/

-Jarvis is an IoT system that includes a main unit, an outdoor unit and an optional server.
+Jarvis Next is an IoT system that includes a main unit, an outdoor unit and a server.
 The main unit is a smart thermostat can communicate with the server and the external unit, it can download weather forecasts from wunderground.com site and is controllable via Blynk for Android and iOS.
 The outdoor unit will have supplied a temperature sensor, a humidity and a solenoid valve to control irrigation of the garden.
+Jarvis Next was created because Arduino becomes unstable during long and heavy download operation and comparison of the weather, now the weather parsing operations are performed by the server, and are passed through virtual pin Blynk, in this way it was possible to free up space arduino for future upgrades.
+This project is also a new file, "getputforecast.py" must be inserted in Blynk directory inside the home directory of the server, this is the file that is responsible to retrieve the weather and send it to Blynk server, to ensure to run every time it is necessary that a string is inserted, just type in terminal "crontab -e", go to the bottom of the file, enter the string "0 * * * * python /home/pi/Blynk/getputforecast.py" (quotation marks excluded), save and exit.

 The project consists of: